emacs-eaf/emacs-application-framework/README.md

 git clone https://github.com/manateelazycat/emacs-application-framework.git --depth=1 ~/.emacs.d/site-lisp/emacs-application-framework/
 ```

-2. Install EAF dependencies, an explaination of each dependency can be found in [Dependency List](#dependency-list).
+2. Install EAF dependencies, an explaination of each dependency can be found in
+[Dependency List](#dependency-list).
+The following install script should work
+correctly for arch and debian based distributions, and probably for Fedora.<sup>[1](#myfootnote1)</sup>

 ```Bash
 cd emacs-application-framework
 chmod +x ./install-eaf.sh
 ./install-eaf.sh
 ```

+For other distributions use the before mentioned dependency list to instal the correct dependencies manually

+<a name="myfootnote1">1</a>: The current list of required Fedora packages has not been tested.
+Feedback about it (in)completeness is very welcome.

 3. From here on, you can either Add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`: